jump-dev/Convex.jl/docs/complex-domain_optimization.rst

 Linear Program Representable Functions
 **************************************

-Apart from all the linear functions that are listed `here <operations.html#linear-program-representable-functions>`_, we have added new functions:
+All of the linear functions that are listed `here <operations.html#linear-program-representable-functions>`_ operate on complex variables as well.
+In addition, several specialized functions for complex variables are available:

 +--------------------------+-------------------------+------------+---------------+---------------------------------+
 |operation                 | description             | vexity     | slope         | notes                           |